Regional School Committee Adopts New Meeting Format. MARS Report on Budget Postponed

 MARS Report Discussion

-Tim Shores wondered whether the MARS report ought to be considered neutral.
-There were lots of questions from other RSC members about the reliability of the report and contradicting statistics with other reports.
+Tim Shores wondered whether the MARS report ought to be considered neutral and several other RSC members questioned the reliability of the report and noted that some of its statistcs contradict statistics in other reports.
 The committee members plan to address these questions at the September 25 meeting.

 Regional School Committee Meeting